 So, you’ve slaved over a well-organized CV and sent applications out far and wide.
 After weeks of holding your breath, you finally have an interview – now what?
 Most interviews are not quite as bad as we think, but every once in a while, a prospective employer will throw you a curveball… and you’d better be prepared.
+What are the worst interview questions that can be thrown at you?
+Let’s go through a few and look at how to answer them.

 “So… what are your weaknesses?”